esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 There are several data types like geospatial, tabular, storyline, documentation and paper, textual, video/audio, and image/figure.
+Some of them are more in line with the FAIR principles than some others.
-Recommended formats for different types:
+Here are some recommended formats for different types:

 - Geospatial data: [NetCDF](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_data_model.html)
 - Tabular data: [SQLite](https://www.sqlite.org/fileformat.html)